-Even if you only jog the occasional few miles, you've likely heard about marathoners carb-loading before a race or long run.
+Even if you only jog the occasional few miles, you've likely heard about marathoners carb-loading the night before a long run or race.
 But pasta isn't the only food that can help you run well, and it's not just endurance athletes who benefit from proper fueling.
-What you eat before, during, and after your runs is crucial to helping you feel good, pick up your pace, and recover quickly.
+What you eat before your run—as well as during, and after—is crucial to helping you feel good, pick up your pace, and recover quickly.

 "Nutrition throughout the entire day, weeks, and months has an impact on all your workouts," explains Kyle Pfaffenback, PhD, assistant professor of nutrition and exercise physiology at Eastern Oregon University and a nutrition consultant for the Brooks Beast Track Club.
 "Thinking about it as an aspect of training will help optimize all your runs and allow your muscles to recover and adapt, too."
 This is how to eat and drink like a serious runner.

 If you're running an easy-paced 3 to 4 miles (or less): Skip a pre-run meal.
 "If it's just a few miles, you don't need to eat before," says Vishal Patel, chief sports nutritionist at Nuun, who has worked with elite athletes such as Kara Goucher.
 There will be enough glycogen (the body's most readily accessible form of energy) in your muscles to power you through.
 Drink 8 ounces of water or a low-calorie sports drink before you head out, though, especially if you're running first thing in the morning (because you wake up dehydrated).